MarcusNAhlin/move-out/README.md

 ### Other
 - Domain to send mail via Resend (in build)
-    - Configured and verified visa Resend
+    - Configured and verified via Resend

 ## Usage